BinarSkugga/Skugga/README.md

 ## Link your data
 Linking your data needs you to implements 3 classes: a connector, an initializer and a repository.
 ### Data Connector
 A connector is a class that allows you to... connect to your data.
-It creates a connection and return a query builder.
+It creates a connection and returns a query builder.
 Query builders are different from one data backend to another so you might need to create a wrapper to have all the objects needed.
 Here is an example for a MongoDB backend.
 ``` java